texfaq/texfaq.github.io/FAQ-buffovl.md

-If the real problem is over-long text lines, most self-respecting text editors will be pleased to automatically split long lines (while preserving the ''word'' structure) so that they are nowhere any longer than a given length; so the solution is just to edit the file.
+If the real problem is over-long text lines, most self-respecting text editors will be pleased to automatically split long lines (while preserving the "word" structure) so that they are nowhere any longer than a given length; so the solution is just to edit the file.

-If the problem is a ridiculous preview section, try using [`ghostscript`](https://www.ghostscript.com/) to reprocess the file, outputting a ''plain `eps`'' file.
+If the problem is a ridiculous preview section, try using [`ghostscript`](https://www.ghostscript.com/) to reprocess the file, outputting a "plain `eps`" file.
 (`Ghostscript`s distribution
 includes a script `ps2epsi` which will regenerate the preview if necessary.)
 Users of the shareware program